1: Chemical Product and Company Identification

 3: Hazards Identification

-hazardous in case of skin contact (irritant), of eye contact (irritant), of
+Hazardous in case of skin contact (irritant), of eye contact (irritant).
+Severe

 EFFECTS: Not available.
 MUTAGENIC EFFECTS: Not available.
 TERATOGENIC EFFECTS:

-TOXICITY: Not available.
-Repeated or prolonged exposure is not known to
+Not available.
+DEVELOPMENTAL TOXICITY: Not available.
+Repeated exposure to an

 4: First Aid Measures